Spotlight on Barcelona

 • 100% financial security through ABTA and ATOL

 *Terms and Conditions: Subject to availability.
 Cannot be combined with any other offer.
 Cannot be applied to bookings already made.
 Valid for bookings made between the 1st December 2017 and the 31st January 2018.

 DAY 1 Arrive at Girona or Barcelona.
-Transfer by minibus, taxi or train to your first hotel in the centre of Figueres, the birthplace of renowned surrealist artist Salvador Dalí.
+Transfer to your first hotel in the centre of Figueres, the birthplace of renowned surrealist artist Salvador Dalí.
 Enjoy a glass of Cava during your welcome briefing before enjoying a traditional Catalan meal of locally sourced produce.

-DAY 2 Figueres and Serra d’Altrera.
-Today enjoy a lovely circular route through several vineyards and olive groves, to Peralada, a beautiful medieval town in the heart of the wine area.
+DAY 2 Peralada (20 miles/32kms).
+Today enjoy a lovely circular route through vineyards and olive groves, to Peralada, a beautiful medieval town in the heart of the wine area.
 We suggest a visit to Peralada Castle before a visit to Castillo Perelada’s wine tasting centre, specialising in delicious Cava.
 From here the route continues to Serra d’Altrera, with magnificent views over the plain and the Albera mountains along the way, before winding back via Vilarnadal and Cabanes.
 Your local representative will provide you with a list of vineyards and olive groves that you can visit on your cycle.
-Back in Figueres, we suggest a visit to Dalí’s theatre-museum.
+Back in Figueres, we highly recommend a visit to Dalí’s theatre-museum.
 Figueres also boasts some lovely shopping streets and a huge 18th century fortress.

 DAY 3 Figueres to Torroella de Montgri.
-Today you will travel south through Alt Emporda to Baix Emporda, past the river Fluvia, to Torroella de Montgri.
+(26 miles/42km).
+Today you will travel south through the fertile plains of Alt Emporda to Baix Emporda, past the river Fluvia, to Torroella de Montgri.
 We suggest stopping off at the Greek and Roman ruins of 6th century Empuries, one of Spain’s most important archeological sites which is situated right behind a beautiful beach.
 For lunch, try tapas on the seafront at Bar Riba, before visiting ‘Anxovies Soles’ to pick up a jar of the famous anchovies produced in l’Escala.
-(26 miles/42km)
+Your hotel for the next two nights is in Torroella de Montgri situated at the foot of the Montgri Massif and not far from the beaches of the Costa Brava.
+The interesting lanes in the grid like centre, particularly around Placa de la Vila, are worth exploring before dinner.